• Skip to primary navigation

 If the old wall charger has a USB-C port, there are usually no issues because a USB-C to USB-C cable does not have such an issue.

-If you plan to buy a spare wall charger, you may try to get one with USB-C port.
+If you plan to buy a spare wall charger, you may try to get one with a USB-C port.

 Please note, to get the super-fast charging (25W), or super-fast charging 2.0 (45W), you should make sure: